-Throughout the discussions and deliberations that led to the passage of the Dodd-Frank Wall Street and Consumer Protection Act (the Dodd-Frank Act), the OCC supported the creation of a council that would bring together the views, perspectives, and expertise of Treasury and all of the financial regulatory agencies to identify, monitor, and respond to systemic risk.1 As my testimony will detail, Congress, with the passage of the Dodd-Frank Act, set forth very specific mandates regarding the role and function of FSOC in a number of areas, but certainly the overarching mission that Congress assigned to the Council is to identify risks to the financial stability of the United States, to promote market discipline, and to respond to emerging threats to the stability of the U.S. financial system.2
+Certainly one of the key provisions of the Dodd-Frank Act as it relates to systemic risk and financial stability, and the focus of my testimony today, is the creation of the Financial Stability Oversight Council.
+The FSOC brings together the views, perspectives, and expertise of Treasury and all of the financial regulatory agencies to identify, monitor, and respond to systemic risk.
+As my testimony will detail, Congress has set forth very specific mandates regarding the role and function of FSOC in a number of areas, but certainly the overarching mission that Congress assigned to the Council is to identify risks to the financial stability of the U.S., to promote market discipline, and to respond to emerging threats to the stability of the U.S. financial system.

 I believe FSOC enhances the agencies' collective ability to fulfill this critical mission by establishing a formal, structured process to exchange information and to probe and discuss the implications of emerging market, industry, and regulatory developments for the stability of the financial system.
 Through the work of its committees and staff, FSOC also is providing a structured framework and metrics for tracking and assessing key trends and potential systemic risks.
+I would note that FSOC's activities and mandates complement the separate roles, responsibilities, and authorities that the OCC and other financial regulators have with respect to implementing specific provisions of the Dodd-Frank Act and more broadly in monitoring risks and conditions within the financial industry.
+For example, the OCC will continue to use our National Risk Committee and the insights we gain through our on- and off-site supervisory activities to identify, monitor, and respond to emerging risks to the banking system.
+We will, of course, also continue to share our insights and expertise with the FSOC in its deliberations.

 While the process and systems that FSOC has created are positive steps forward, I would offer two cautionary notes.